How to Learn Japanese Vocabulary with Anime, Movies and TV: 11 Important Tips for Success

 The process doesn’t have to be complicated or scary—you just need a little bit of discipline.

-In fact, I use a simple three-step process to learn words from these types of sources.
+In fact, I use a simple process to learn Japanese vocabulary from these types of sources.
 Let’s check it out!

 It may sound easy, but this is the step many people screw up.